Costa Rica Last Minute Cruise Deals (2025): Last Minute Cruises to Costa Rica - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular Costa Rica cruises often sail to Barcelona during their cruise itinerary.
+Popular Costa Rica cruises often sail to during their cruise itinerary.
 Costa Rica cruises could leave from Miami, Florida and the East Coast.
-Most commonly, Costa Rica cruises sail for 15+ Days days.
+Most commonly, Costa Rica cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.